 While we experienced modest disruptions to our supply chain as a result of the COVID-19 pandemic, including delays in importation of certain chemical products from China and temporary work-from-home orders that reduced the capacity at the Repeat Precision machine shop operations in Mexico, such disruptions were temporary in nature, the impacted products are available through alternative sources of supply, and we maintained sufficient inventory on hand to meet customer demand.
 We also experienced delays in access to certain materials and products utilized in our research and development activities, which has led, and may continue to lead, to delays in new product introductions.
+The continuing impacts of the COVID-19 pandemic are contributing to ongoing supply chain disruptions and cost inflation, including labor cost inflation, the effects of which are likely to continue into 2022.

-In response to the reduction in demand for our products and services, including as a result of the COVID-19 pandemic, NCS has undertaken, and the Board of Directors monitored and evaluated, multiple initiatives to reduce our cost structure, limit capital expenditures and enhance our liquidity and access to capital, including:
+In response to the reduction in demand for our products and services, including as a result of the COVID-19 pandemic, throughout 2020 and 2021 NCS has undertaken, and the Board of Directors has and continues to monitor and evaluate initiatives to reduce our cost structure, limit capital expenditures and enhance our liquidity and access to capital, including:

 - Reductions in force which reduced our headcount in the U.S. and Canada by approximately 190 people and reductions to salaries and hourly rates for substantially all employees, including reductions in salaries for executives averaging 20%.
 These actions resulted in over \$19 million in cost savings during 2020, with approximately 70% of that amount associated with selling, general and administrative ("SG&A") expenses.
-In addition, our 2021 long-term incentive award grants were based on lower base salary levels; - □ Not paying 2019 or 2020 bonuses; - A temporary elimination of the employer matching contributions for NCS's U.S. 401(k) plan and its Registered Retirement Savings Plan in Canada; - □ A moratorium on non-essential travel for all employees; - □ Negotiation of new rates, work rules and payment schedules with vendors; - Strategies to reduce third-party spend, including information technology, financial services and third-party research and development; - Deferral of U.S. employer payroll taxes, as permitted under the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act"); - Application for, and receipt of, benefits under the Canada Emergency Wage Subsidy ("CEWS") and Canada Emergency Rent Subsidy ("CERS") programs; - Application for refundable employee retention tax credits under the Taxpayer Certainty and Disaster Tax Relief Act of 2020; - Accelerating the filing of our 2019 U.S. federal tax return to utilize net operating loss ("NOL") carryback provisions from the CARES Act; - □ Reducing planned capital expenditures for 2020 and 2021 and selling excess vehicles; - Closing our district operational facilities in Corpus Christi and Oklahoma City and relocating our U.S. assembly operations to better align with our supply chain partners, which reduces overhead and improves fixed cost absorption; -  In April 2020, Repeat Precision entered into a new promissory note providing up to \$5.0 million in additional borrowing capacity; and - Amending our revolving credit facility to modify certain covenants and to establish a borrowing base related to our accounts receivable, which we believe provides us with enhanced financial flexibility (as described in more detail in "Note 8.
+In addition, our 2021 long-term incentive award grants were based on lower base salary levels; - $\square$ Not paying 2019 or 2020 bonuses; - ☐ A temporary elimination in the middle of 2020 and continuing throughout 2021 of the employer matching contributions for NCS's U.S. 401(k) plan and its Registered Retirement Savings Plan in Canada; - ☐ A moratorium on non-essential travel for all employees; - $\hfill \square$ - Strategies to reduce third-party spend, including information technology, financial services and third-party research and development;

+- Deferral of U.S. employer payroll taxes, as permitted under the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act"); - Application for, and receipt of, benefits under the Canada Emergency Wage Subsidy ("CEWS") and Canada Emergency Rent Subsidy ("CERS") programs; - Application for, and receipt of, refundable employee retention tax credits under the Taxpayer Certainty and Disaster Tax Relief Act of 2020; - Accelerating the filing of our 2019 U.S. federal tax return to utilize net operating loss ("NOL") carryback provisions from the CARES Act; - ☐ Reducing planned capital expenditures for 2020 and 2021 and selling excess vehicles; - Closing our district operational facilities in Corpus Christi and Oklahoma City and relocating our U.S. assembly operations to better align with our supply chain partners, which reduces overhead and improves fixed cost absorption; - Entering into a new promissory note at Repeat Precision in April 2020, which provided up to \$5.0 million in additional borrowing capacity; and - Amending our revolving credit facility to modify certain covenants and to establish a borrowing base related to our accounts receivable, which we believe provides us with enhanced financial flexibility (as described in more detail in "Note 8.
 Debt" in our unaudited condensed consolidated financial statements).